Flu vaccinations: consent, patient safety and delegation

 Older children

-Older children can consent if they are mature enough to understand all the necessary information, retain it, weigh it up and communicate their decision.
-If a competent child refuses consent, you should weigh the potential benefits of the vaccine against the harm caused by seeking to override their wishes.
-Seek legal advice if you are unsure.
+In England and Wales, if a competent child refuses consent, you should weigh the potential benefits of the vaccine against the harm caused by seeking to override their wishes, getting legal advice if you're unsure.

 Adults